vrsource/vrs.ux.touch/deps/sencha_touch/docs/guides/native_apis/README.md

 ## Getting Started

 Because we want to keep our apps small, and because native APIs only apply in native packaged apps, the Ext.device API is not included in the standard build of Sencha Touch 2.
-It's easy to add it to your project with a simple Ext.require:

-    Ext.require('Ext.device.*');
+When you want to use any of the Device API's , you must require them using `Ext.require`:

+    Ext.require('Ext.device.Connection');

     Ext.application({
         name: 'MyApp',
         //the rest of your app follows
     });

-This loads each of the Ext.device APIs into your app, ready to be used.
-That's all we have to do, now on to the APIs themselves.

 ## Connection